Admiring Light

 Pages: 1 2 3

-2 thoughts on “Review: Canon RF 100-400mm f/5.6-8 IS USM”
+2 responses to “Review: Canon RF 100-400mm f/5.6-8 IS USM”

-1. Jonathan Williams says:
+1. Jonathan Williams Avatar

 Thanks for the review.
 I just purchased this lens to take with me on a trip instead of using my adapted 70-200 4L IS.
 My early impression are that it is a very impressive lens even not accounting for its low price.
 No time yet to compare to my 70-200 4L IS, but I think the difference is going to be mostly aperture and FL range.
 It’s roughly the same size and weight but I don’t have to deal with the adapter, it has 200 mm more reach and the IS is really good.
 The aperture hit is unavoidable for its size and it seems Canon has used a very intelligent set of tradeoffs designing this lens.
 Build may be plastic/polycarbonate but this thing is well engineered and very solidly put together.